KyraZzz/AoC24/day3/day3.md

 The Regex crate offers several methods for pattern searching in a haystack.
 Below are some key options:

-* `r.find_iter(haystack: &str) -> Matches`:
+# `r.find_iter(haystack: &str) -> Matches`
 * Returns an iterator of successive non-overlapping matches (`Match`) for the pattern `r` within the haystack.
 * A Match contains: (1) the start and end byte offsets of the match in the haystack; (2) the actual matching substring.
 * Note: The returned byte offsets are crucial, as Regex works only with UTF-8 encoded strings.
 In UTF-8, characters can range from 1 to 4 bytes, so byte offsets always align with UTF-8 code-point boundaries.
 * Finding `X` and `Y` within a Match object can be a bit tedious.
 For example, in the pattern `mul(X,Y)`, the sub-pattern `X,Y` starts at byte offset 4 (inclusive) and ends at byte offset `m.len() - 1` (exclusive).So let us take a look at another option `r.captures_iter()`.

 ```rust
 fn part1() -> u32 {